2023 Best Value Allied Health Professions Bachelor's Degree Schools in the Great Lakes Region

 The average tuition and fees for an out-of-state undergraduate student at UC Blue Ash College are $15,588 a year.
 The average amount in student loans that allied health majors at UC Blue Ash College take out while working on their Bachelor's Degree is $21,270.

 You’ll join some of the best and brightest minds around you if you attend Youngstown State University.
 The school came in at #5 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the small city of Youngstown, Youngstown State University is a public college with a fairly large student population.
+Located in the city of Youngstown, Youngstown State University is a public college with a large student population.

 Out-of-state tuition fees for undergraduate students at Youngstown State University are $9,945 per year.
 On average, allied health graduates from Youngstown State University take out $29,306 in student loans while working on their Bachelor's Degree.